jrouquie/models/research/object_detection/g3doc/tf2_training_and_evaluation.md

 ## Google Cloud AI Platform

-The TensorFlow Object Detection API supports also supports training on Google Cloud AI Platform.
+The TensorFlow Object Detection API also supports training on Google Cloud AI Platform.
 This section documents instructions on how to train and evaluate your model using Cloud ML.
 The reader should complete the following
 prerequistes: